 Typically, Gremlins have a thing for causing mechanical failure on airplanes.

 Some have argued that this served a psychological function for Allied air crews, shifting the blame from fellow airmen to semi-demonic creatures.
-Personally, I like the idea of spike-hair backed, big eyed, sharp toothed creatures taking the credit for all manor of disaster, big, small, Allied and Axis.
+Personally, I like the idea of spike-hair backed, big eyed, sharp toothed creatures taking the credit for all manner of disaster, big, small, Allied and Axis.

 *

-So are Tommyknockers here to help or hinder?
+So, are Tommyknockers here to help or hinder?

 Do Gremlins take sides in armed conflict, or they are merely interested in breaking things?